hkl9/FirebaseScrape/README.md

 # FirebaseScrape
 To scrape files in firebase storage

-Simply copy and run the code in concole when you are at the target folder in FireBase
+Simply copy and run the content of Main.js in concole when you are at the target folder in FireBase